mconlon17/entities/README.md

-# Entities for data management in GO
+# Entities for data management in Go

 **This is early work**